ETS Funded - Rules

 Updated over a month ago

-No, you can’t hold trades over the weekend due to possible Roll-Over-Fees.
+Yes, you can hold trades over the weekend.

 Risk limitation Policy